Will Smith Player Props: Dodgers vs. Phillies

-The Los Angeles Dodgers and Will Smith, who went 1-for-3 with a double and an RBI last time in action, battle Taijuan Walker and the Philadelphia Phillies at Dodger Stadium, Monday at 10:10 PM ET.
+After hitting .250 with two doubles, a home run, five walks and five RBI in his past 10 games, Will Smith and the Los Angeles Dodgers take on the Philadelphia Phillies (who will hand the ball to Matt Strahm) at 10:10 PM ET on Tuesday.

-In his last game he had a one-hit showing (1-for-3) against the Cardinals.
+In his last appearance, he racked up two hits (going 2-for-5 with a home run and two RBI) against the Phillies.

 Will Smith Game Info & Props vs. the Phillies